 As soon as you have a plan, things don’t go according to it!
 So periodically evaluating and adjusting allowed me to move some things forward, back up and try again on others, and keep making progress towards the goal.

-Over the next 30 days, we’ll dig deeper into each of these techniques and help you break your elephant into bite-size pieces.
+Over this series, we’ll dig deeper into each of these techniques and help you break your elephant into bite-size pieces.
 If you haven’t met my friend Zohary Ross yet, head on over to her website and see how she will be helping also.
 We are collaborating on this series to give you the emotional, motivational and practical tools you need to eat that elephant.
-Be sure to subscribe to our blogs and follow us on Facebook and Twitter so you don’t miss a thing!

 So how about it?
 What elephant do you need to eat?
 What help do you need most to eat that elephant?